-Chicago Symphony Orchestra member Mark Swanson started his career as a music librarian working his way through the ranks of the CSO music library.
+Chicago Symphony Orchestra member Mark Swanson started his career as a music librarian working his way through the ranks of the CSO Music Library.
 He joined the library staff as an assistant librarian at the invitation of former librarians Marilyn Herring and Walter Horban in 1984.
-After Herring’s retirement in 1997, Swanson was named acting music librarian, a post he held until March of 1999, when he was appointed CSO music librarian.
+After Herring’s retirement in 1997, Swanson was named acting music librarian until he was appointed CSO music librarian in 1999.

 Swanson has worked extensively as a music copyist, preparing both hand-copied music manuscripts and computer-generated music engraving.
-In addition to various projects for the CSO, he has prepared manuscripts for the Lyric Opera of Chicago, Plácido Domingo and Emanuel Ax, and he has been involved with many projects for musical theater, films, records, live performance and publication.
+In addition to various projects for the CSO, he has prepared manuscripts for the Lyric Opera of Chicago, Plácido Domingo and Emanuel Ax, as well as being involved with many projects for musical theater, films, records, live performance and publication.